U.S. market gurus who predicted selloff say current calm an illusion

 Some veteran investors who were vindicated in calling for a pullback in shares and a spike in volatility could now be cheering.
 Actually, they’re looking at the risks that still lie ahead in the current relative calm.

 The last week’s wild market swings confirmed that the market was in correction territory - falling more than 10 percent from its high.
-The falls were triggered by higher bond yields and fears of inflation but came against a backdrop of a stretched market that had taken price/earnings levels to as high as 18.9 percent.
+The falls were triggered by higher bond yields and fears of inflation but came against a backdrop of a stretched market that had taken price/earnings levels to as high as 18.9.
 Adding to downwards pressure was the unwinding of bets that volatility would stay low.

 The fall had come after a growing number of strategists and investors said a pullback was in the offing - although the consensus opinion was that the market would then start rising again.

-Note: (This version of the story was refiled to remove the erroneous “percent” from P/E level in paragraph 3)